Operation Juno: Casualties

 Due to their exposed position, the German ships were not able to stop to rescue survivors of any of the ships.
 Thirty-three officers were killed and another forty-two were missing in Glorious, seventy-two ratings killed or died of wounds and 865 were missing.
 Nineteen Royal Marines were killed and eighty missing; a Maltese rating was killed and another thirty missing along with six NAAFI staff.
 Five RAF personnel were killed and thirty-six were missing and eighteen RAF pilots of 46 Squadron and 263 Squadron were killed or missing; the total number of men killed or missing in Glorious was 1,207.
 Acasta suffered two officers killed and six missing, twelve ratings killed or died of wounds and 139 ratings missing and one NAAFI staff member missing, a total of 160 killed or missing.
 In Ardent ten officers were missing presumed killed, two ratings were killed or died of wounds and 139 ratings and one NAAFI staff member were missing, for a total of 152 killed or missing.
-Casualties for all three ships was 1,519 killed or missing.
+Casualties for all three ships were 1,519 men killed or missing.
 There were 45 survivors, the survivor from Acasta was rescued by the Norwegian steam merchant ship Borgund which also saved 38 men from one of Glorious lifeboats.
 The men saved by Borgund were set ashore at Tórshavn in the Faroe Islands on 14 June.
 The steamship Svalbard II took four survivors and one man who had died of wounds to Norway, thence to prison camps in Germany.